← Back to all posts

 The Blog

-Last thing.
 This blog went live today.
 Astro static site, deployed to Cloudflare Pages with a git push.
-Builds in seconds.
-Served from the edge.

 Ten Days

 Ten days ago I had a dusty Surface Pro and a vague idea.
-Now there’s a Jetson Orin Nano running nine containerized services, a custom VPN stack, a credential management system, TOTP-protected privileged operations, and a blog documenting all of it.
+Now there’s a Jetson Orin Nano running nine containerized services, a custom VPN stack, a credential management system, and TOTP-protected privileged operations.

 TOTP codes expire.
 Allowlists are finite.
 File permissions are kernel-enforced.
 Those are the building blocks.